Injury Attorneys | Restoring LivesTM

 Curious about product liability law in Indiana?
 Here are three facts you should know.

-- First, product liability law applies to situations in which someone has been hurt or harmed by using products that, by law, should have been safe for consumers.
+Product liability law applies to situations in which someone has been hurt or harmed by using products that, by law, should have been safe for consumers.
 Companies or organizations that make products, distribute them, or are part of the supply chain are required to protect consumers from harmful or defective materials and products.
 If they did not do so, they could be liable for injuries to the public.

-- Three, the United States Consumer Product Safety Commission issues a report of products recalled due to dangers or defects that have caused serious harm.
+The United States Consumer Product Safety Commission issues a report of products recalled due to dangers or defects that have caused serious harm.
 However, the report may not be comprehensive.

 If you think you or a loved one may have a product liability case, it is advisable to discuss the matter with an attorney.